 Make High Interest History

-If you’re looking for a quicker way to pay off credit cards, transferring balances to our low-interest Dover Federal Visa® Credit Card is a great way to do it.
+If you’re looking for a quicker way to pay off credit cards, transferring balances to our low-interest Dover Federal Mastercard® Credit Cards is a great way to do it.

-You'll enjoy a low APR on transferred balances for 24 or 36 months – far longer than most balance-transfer cards offer – with low or no transfer fees depending on which introductory offer you choose.
-Plus, the card offers a low standard APR, has no annual fee, and is backed by Dover Federal’s great local service.
+You’ll enjoy a 0% APR on transferred balances for one year with a transfer fee as low as 3%.
+Plus, our cards offer low standard APRs, have no annual fee, and is backed by Dover Federal’s great local service.